Anxiety Therapy for Women

 I function well.
 Do I really need therapy for anxiety?

 Functioning well does not mean you are not struggling.
 Many women with high-functioning anxiety are highly capable and productive, and still feel chronically overwhelmed, tense, or afraid of falling short.
 Therapy can help even when anxiety is not visibly disabling.
+If anxiety is affecting your sleep, your relationships, your ability to be present, or your sense of ease in your own life, that is enough of a reason to seek support.

 How long does anxiety therapy take?